mping/datastructures.algos/README.md

 The implementation is provided is Java, but some things are left out:

-* Collections don't implement `java.utl.*` interfaces to keep it simple
+* Collections don't implement `java.util.*` interfaces to keep it simple
  * eg: iterators are left out, `isEmpty()`, etc
 * Generics are not used to keep it simple
 * Ideally, Big-O notation would be *inferred* through benchmarking but that part isn't implemented yet.
 PRs welcome